Workout Debate: No Men Allowed

 As I watched the video for the Zooma Next Location, I have to say I really didn’t appreciate the ‘digs’ aspect of the Rock N Roll series or Diva series.
 It’s fine to say your race is not like those, but did they really need to knock down other races that people sign up and do and are somehow running inferior races because they are crowded or too girly?
 I’ll be the first to say I am a girly girl to the max and even *I* thought the Diva race was over the top girly, but that’s the direction they’ve chosen to go in and you know that going into it.

-Kinley @ Better Off Barefoot July 25, 2012 at 9:25 am
+• Kinley @ Better Off Barefoot July 25, 2012, 9:25 am

 I would like to participate in a women-geared race sometime to see what it is like.
 To a certain extent, I think women need to join together and encourage each other at women specific events but on the other hand, I don’t like that we are further segregating ourselves and placing women seemingly in a different running skill set with races like these – there are plenty of women who run faster than the majority of men (not me though !)
 But if it comes down to women participating in women’s only events or not at all, than I say these events are awesome and fill that gap!
-Just as long as men have an opportunity to participate as well :)
+Just as long as men have an opportunity to participate as well 🙂

-But I would vote for different color shirts sometimes though :)
+But I would vote for different color shirts sometimes though 🙂

-Ali @ Around the VeggieTable July 25, 2012 at 9:29 am
+• Ali @ Around the VeggieTable July 25, 2012, 9:29 am

 What is a Zooma Ambassador and how do I become one??
-It sounds fun :)
+It sounds fun 🙂

-Katie July 25, 2012 at 9:37 am
+• Katie July 25, 2012, 9:37 am

 My first triathlon was all women (Pink Power here in Richmond, VA) and I was very thankful it was set up this way.
 I felt less intimidated and it was a great first impression of triathlon.
 I recommend it to any of my female friends who are just getting started in the sport.

 But yes, unfortunately the swag shirt for this race was pink.
-I’m not much a pink shirt girl, but what the hey- it was my first Tri shirt so I wear it proudly :)
+I’m not much a pink shirt girl, but what the hey- it was my first Tri shirt so I wear it proudly 🙂

-Courtney July 25, 2012 at 9:42 am
+• Courtney July 25, 2012, 9:42 am

-I think a women’s race would make me feel less intimidated – whether I like to admit it or not, working out with guys can sometimes be a little too testosteroney for me. :P
+I think a women’s race would make me feel less intimidated – whether I like to admit it or not, working out with guys can sometimes be a little too testosteroney for me. 😛

-Lauryn July 25, 2012 at 9:43 am
+• Lauryn July 25, 2012, 9:43 am

 I agree, I think Women’s races are needed and great.
 I think that when a group is pushed down for so long (and still is in some areas of life) having events geared towards them exclusively is powerful and positive.
 Eventually it would be nice for things to just be completely fair across the board for women, and other minority groups, but its just not how it is right now.
 These groups need and deserve things like this!

-Erin July 25, 2012 at 9:45 am
+• Erin July 25, 2012, 9:45 am

 Hi Caitlin, I am loving your workout debate series – so fun and interesting!

 Anyways, last year I ran my first 10K, the Tufts 10k in Boston (all women) and loved it.
 I remember running the first mile in awe of being surrounded by so many women that were choosing health and fitness.
 In SEptember I’ll be participating in Diva Dash as well and can’t wait.
 I love the community and energy at women only events and I’ve never heard a man complain.
-So I say keep ‘em up! :)
+So I say keep ’em up! 🙂

-Kristy Doyle July 25, 2012 at 9:51 am
+• Kristy Doyle July 25, 2012, 9:51 am

 I think they are great, but I think you bring up a good point.
 If there was a men-only event, I feel like women would get offended, mainly because we have more of a history of being excluded from things.
 However, I don’t think there is a real controversy here.
 Like you said, I don’t think men are literally excluded from the event, I just think that these races are billed as events for women, therefore they attract women.

-Courtney Leigh July 25, 2012 at 10:12 am
+• Courtney Leigh July 25, 2012, 10:12 am

 I really like the idea of women-only triathlons.
 I feel like for most big road races you’re going to have closer to a 50/50 split gender wise, but that’s not the same for tris.
 Most of the co-ed ones I know of have many more male participants than women.
 In a recent local tri the field was 75% male.
 It can be super intimidating for first timers, especially those of us who are slow.
 (Or those of us who aren’t first timers but are still slow.)
 I raced a co-ed tri last month and came in dead last.
 It didn’t bother me, but if it was my first race… I would have felt so uncomfortable!
 I’m racing the same distance on Saturday in a women’s only race and know that I’ll be finishing closer to the middle and even if I wasn’t, the whole atmosphere is different.
 It’s about FINISHING, not racing.

-Angie July 25, 2012 at 10:27 am
+• Angie July 25, 2012, 10:27 am

 I’ve done 2 women’s races (Iron Girl Tri and Iron Girl Half Marathon) and the Disney Princess Half, which has a number of men participating even though it’s women-centered.
 I like the women’s races because of the camaraderie and the encouragement it gives for women who are just starting out and are nervous.
 I had done a co-ed tri on the same course before I did the Iron girl tri, so clearly I have nothing against co-ed events.
-However, I enjoyed the swim much more when I didn’t have to deal with large men in my way :)
+However, I enjoyed the swim much more when I didn’t have to deal with large men in my way 🙂

 I am a slow racer (closer to back of the pack), so I don’t have a prayer of being on the podium ever.
 The reality of men’s and women’s physiology is that the fastest men are always going to be faster than the fastest women, which is why there are different categories in races, so I think it would be pretty shady for men to enter women’s races just for the prize money.

-Elle July 25, 2012 at 10:37 am
+• Elle July 25, 2012, 10:37 am

 My only (indirect) experience of a women-only race is the Great Pink Run here in Dublin http://www.greatpinkrun.ie, although it is not really women-only.
 Men can participate too (in fact, last year the winner was a man -duh), and the only condition for everybody racing is that they wear something pink.
 This is for a race created to sponsor breast cancer research, so I don’t mind the “pinkness” (but I would mind a man winning a teeny bit).
 Other than that I think that women-only can be more “fun” and give you an extra boost (“hey I’m running with my girls” kind of feeling – although that can be achieved in any race, just run with your girl friends).
 I imagine that women-only races are especially made for this (the fun, the charity, etc) and not as much for the competition aspect – otherwise it’s like any other standard race, where, I assume, men and women are classified differently.

-Lauren T July 25, 2012 at 10:40 am
+• Lauren T July 25, 2012, 10:40 am

 I think having women’s races is great because it’s a more encouraging atmosphere especially for beginner runners.
 Also, I think that sense of “community” and the more social aspect of women’s races is more important to women than men sometimes.
 I don’t necessarily think the women’s races are out there for women to win, but they are there to provide a more inviting atmosphere.
 Men can participate in the other races, so I don’t think it’s a problem to exclude them from women’s races.

-Susan July 25, 2012 at 10:44 am
+• Susan July 25, 2012, 10:44 am

 I belong to a woman only gym and it is fab-U-lous.

-Kendra @ My Full-Thyme Life July 25, 2012 at 10:45 am
+• Kendra @ My Full-Thyme Life July 25, 2012, 10:45 am

 I’d clap for the guy because he had the “balls” to do an all-women race in the first place.
 Maybe the race is for a good cause that his wife or mother, sister, daughter, etc. has been effected by and he wanted to help support the cause.
 Even if he can run faster and blow the ladies away if he is there for a good reason there is no need for an eye roll.
 But if he signed up for no other reason than to smoke all the women and come in first than shame on him and a good solid eye roll is completely deserved!

-Katie July 25, 2012 at 10:50 am
+• Katie July 25, 2012, 10:50 am

 I did the nike women’s marathon in san francisco and it was really neat.
 There about 900 men registered for that race and approximately 15,000 women.
 Interesting about the double standard.
 I don’t really have an opinion, but I do know my tiffany necklace was a pretty cool finisher’s medal, but no better than another big medal!

-Sam @ Better With Sprinkles July 25, 2012 at 10:51 am
+• Sam @ Better With Sprinkles July 25, 2012, 10:51 am

 Hmm…this is a good topic!